emo-bon/observatory-profile/latest/README.md

 # observatory profile
-The profiles for the RO-Crates for the various "observatory-xxx" repositories.
+The profiles for the RO-Crates for the various "observatory-{obsid}-crate" repositories.

 ## jinja templates (for pysembench)
 [templates](https://github.com/emo-bon/observatory-profile/tree/feature/sequenceinfo_extension/templates) The folder containing the templates used to convert the CSV format logsheets into turtle